 Before jumping into a few ideas, do you want to skip all the planning?
-If so, use the Game Visionary Activity Booklet to fulfill the requirements for this Senior Badge.This booklet will have your girls playing a number of fun interactive games to get to know each other better, putting together a real world bingo game, challenging each other to a puzzle show down, creating a physical obstacle course, and having fun on a scavenger hunt.
+If so, use this Activity Booklet and have your girls playing a number of fun interactive games to get to know each other better, putting together a real world bingo game, challenging each other to a puzzle show down, creating a physical obstacle course, and having fun on a scavenger hunt.
 With a step by step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Break the Ice Games